jsom1/jsom1.github.io/_summaries/metasploit.md

 Cons : lasts way longer than a white box test and require more skills.
 If possible, this should be the prefered over a white box test.

+# 2. Metasploit basics : introoduction to the tools of Metasploit

+# 3. Information gathering : how to use Metasploit to gather intelligence in the early stages of a pentest

+# 4. Vulnerability scanning : how to identify vulnerabilities and scanning techniques

+# 5. Exploitation : introduction to exploitation

+# 6. Meterpreter : presentation of the post exploitation swiss knife

+# 7. Avoid detection : ideas behind AVs evasion

+# 8. Client side attacks exploitation

+# 9. Metasploit : auxiliary modules

+# 10. Social engineering toolkit (SET)

+# 11. FAST-TRACK : an automated pentest infrastructure

+# 12. Karmetasploit : how to use it for wireless attacks

+# 13. Create your own module : how to build your own module for exploitation

+# 14. Create your own exploit : covers fuzzing and exploits for buffer overflows

+# 15. Carry exploits on the Metasploit framework

+# 16. Meterpreter scripts

+# 17. Pentest simulation